 - Eliminate mold and prevent it from returning with Dr. Jay’s money-saving tips and need-to-know cautions.

-- Employ Dr. Jay’s At-Home Program or 1:1 Coaching for supplements and protocols that eliminate mold and its effects from the body.
+- Employ Dr. Jay’s At-Home Program for supplements and protocols that eliminate mold and its effects from the body.

 MOLD: Home Invasion by an Uninvited and Unwelcome Guest

 Humans and mold have always had a tenuous living arrangement.
 At times, mold has willingly obliged our efforts to make beer, wine, and cheese from grains, fruit, and milk, as depicted in ancient Egyptian art.

 At other times, mold has invaded and imposed upon us, often with dire consequences.
 Mold was to blame for destroying the entirety of Ireland’s potato crop, resulting in the Great Famine of 1845-1849.
 Rightfully dubbed the Great Hunger, it left over one million people dead of starvation.

 Mold’s harmful effects on human health and well-being are well-documented.
 Inspection, evaluation, and remediation of mold is an age-old and enduring need.
 A home mold management protocol, or “cleansing of defiling mold,” is outlined in the Book of Leviticus, from the Old Testament of the Christian Bible.
 The Bible even recommends that when mold in a home is persistent and continues to spread, the structure must be torn down!